Tutorial 2: The RFDC Interface

 In [5]: rfdc_zcu216 = zcu216.adcs['rfdc']

-We first initialize the driver; a doc string is provided for all functions and so we can always use IPythons help ? mechanism to get more information of a methods signature and a brief description of its functionality.
+We first initialize the driver; a doc string is provided for all functions, letting one use IPythons help ? mechanism to get more information about a method’s signature and a brief description of its functionality.

 In [6]: rfdc_zcu216.init?